bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/README.md

 ## Assignment - Part 1, Querying a Database

-This directory contains a file `rpg_db.sqlite3`, a database for a hypothetical webapp role-playing game.
-This test data has dozens-to-hundreds of randomly generated characters across the base classes (Fighter, Mage, Cleric, and Thief) as well as a few Necromancers.
-Also generated are Items, Weapons, and connections from characters to them.
+This directory contains a file `rpg_db.sqlite3`, a database for a hypothetical role-playing game.
+This test data has dozens-to-hundreds of randomly generated characters with various tables holding information about these characters.
+Also generated are Items, Weapons, and connections between these generated characters.
 Note that, while the name field was randomized, the numeric and boolean fields were left as defaults.

 Use `sqlite3` to load and write queries to explore the data, and answer the